ItsYoDog/aeAIOT/README.md

 ### Usage

+Once installed, launch ae's All In One Tool (AIOT.sh) in the terminal:

+**Linux:** `sh AIOT.sh`

+**Windows:** _Not supported_

-Once installed, launch ae's All In One Tool and explore the various features and options.
-Please note that some features may require elevated privileges, so be sure to run the tool as an administrator (SuperUser or SUDO) if needed.
+The program should now start so you can explore the various features and options.
+Please note that some features may require elevated privileges, so be sure to run the tool as an administrator (SuperUser `SU` or SUDO) if needed.
-_The program is changed constantly and the above instructions may not be upt to date!_
+_The program is being changed constantly and the above instructions may not be up to date!_

 ### Contributing
 **First of all, thanks for showing interest in the project!**